 South Sudan has agricultural potential, but due to poor infrastructure and lack of technology, growing enough food to feed everyone in the young nation has never been easy.
 After decades of struggle, food security was starting to improve before the current conflict began.
 In 2013, harvests of staple crops like millet, maize, and sorghum were up 20 percent (FAO).

-Unfortunately, the conflict has disrupted farming and any hard-earned improvements have been lost.
+Unfortunately, the crisis in South Sudan has disrupted farming and any hard-earned improvements have been lost.
 Because of the fighting, people who would normally grow crops have been far away from their land, running and hiding from violence — unable to plant.
+Conflict has also reached the Equatorias, the area considered the breadbasket of South Sudan, which is exacerbating the food shortage.

 As conflict continues, many families are still far from home and unable to plant seeds, prepare land or harvest their crops.
-About half of all crops in violence-ridden areas have been lost.
+About half of all crops are in violence-ridden areas.

 Can people buy more food?

 What little food is available has soared in price, and most displaced families have no money to buy any goods.
-In Juba, the retail price of sorghum, a staple grain, is 600 percent higher than it was in 2015.
+In Juba earlier this year, the retail price of sorghum, a staple grain, was 600 percent higher than it was in 2015.

 What is life like in camps?